l7mp/stunner/doc/AUTH.md

 ```

 Note that modifying STUNner's credentials goes *without* restarting the TURN server: new
-connections will need to use the modified credentials but existing TURN connections should continue
+connections will use the modified credentials but existing TURN connections should continue as
-as normal (the application server may need to be restarted to learn the new TURN credentials
+normal (the application server may need to be restarted to learn the new TURN credentials though).
-though).

 ## Longterm authentication

 Somewhat confusingly, STUNner overloads the name `longterm` to denote a STUN/TURN authentication
-mode that provides clients time-limited access to STUNner.
-STUNner `longterm` credentials are
+mode that provides clients time-limited access.
+STUNner `longterm` credentials are dynamically
-dynamically generated with a pre-configured lifetime and, once the lifetime expires, the credential
+generated with a pre-configured lifetime and, once the lifetime expires, the credential cannot be
-cannot be used to authenticate (or refresh) with STUNner any more.
-This authentication mode is more
+used to authenticate (or refresh) with STUNner any more.
+This authentication mode is more secure
-secure since credentials are not shared between clients and come with a limited
+since credentials are not shared between clients and come with a limited validity.
+Configuring
-validity.
-Configuring `longterm` authentication may be more complex though, since credentials must
+`longterm` authentication may be more complex though, since credentials must be dynamically
-be dynamically generated for each session and properly returned to clients.
+generated for each session and properly returned to clients.

-To implement this mode, STUNner adopts the quasi-standard time-windowed TURN authentication
+To implement this mode, STUNner adopts the [quasi-standard time-windowed TURN authentication
-credential format specified in the IETF draft titled [A REST API For Access To TURN
-Services](https://datatracker.ietf.org/doc/html/draft-uberti-behave-turn-rest-00).
-In this format,
+credential format](https://datatracker.ietf.org/doc/html/draft-uberti-behave-turn-rest-00).
+In this
-the TURN username consists of a colon-delimited combination of the expiration timestamp and the
+format, the TURN username consists of a colon-delimited combination of the expiration timestamp and
-user-id parameter, where the user-id is some application-specific id that is opaque to STUNner and
+the user-id parameter, where the user-id is some application-specific id that is opaque to STUNner
-the timestamp specifies the date of expiry of the credential as a UNIX timestamp.
-Furthermore, the
+and the timestamp specifies the date of expiry of the credential as a UNIX timestamp.
+Furthermore,
-TURN password is computed from the a secret key shared with the TURN server and the returned
+the TURN password is computed from the a secret key shared with the TURN server and the returned
 username value, by performing `base64(HMAC-SHA1(secret key, username))`.
 STUNner extends this
 scheme somewhat for maximizing interoperability with WebRTC apps, in that it allows the user-id and
 the timestamp to appear in any order in the TURN username and it accepts usernames with a plain